 In contrast, social media is designed for forming connections.
 Major platforms have some form of messaging feature, opening a direct line of communication with networks.
 You can ask your customers what their needs and wants are, and answer to them directly.

 You’ll get a feel for the type of people who make up your customer base: who they are, what they care about, what they’re interested in.
 This information will not appear in Amazon Analytics; they are some of the unique insights that social media provides.

 Interacting with your customers through their preferred social media platforms also builds loyalty.
-Putting in extra effort to show a genuine interest in your customer makes your brand memorable to them.
-The experiences you create with one-on-one interactions translates into brand loyalty.
+Putting in extra effort to show a genuine interest in your customers makes your brand memorable to them.
+The experiences you create with one-on-one interactions translate into brand loyalty.
 This leads to repeat sales and invaluable word-of-mouth advertising.